These haunted hotels keep tourists coming back to Southern Nevada

 Rumor has it that some Southern Nevada hotels house more than just tourists.

-A number of hotels and resorts in the state have been rumored to be haunted.
-The stories are not only entertaining for curious visitors, but also a boon to tour companies and some hotels, especially around Halloween.
+Several hotels and resorts in the state are rumored to be haunted.
+The stories are not only entertaining for curious visitors, but a boon to tour companies and some hotels, especially around Halloween.

-Here are some of the ghost stories you can find floating around around Southern Nevada.
+Here are some of the ghost stories you can find floating around Southern Nevada.

 Mizpah Hotel

-One of the properties most famous spirits is the Lady in Red; legend says she is the ghost of a prostitute who was murdered in a room on the fifth floor in a fit of rage in the 1920s, after a man learned she had other clients.
-Some say she still roams the hotel to this day, and a number of those who claim to have spotted the woman’s spirit say they discovered a pearl on their pillows or nightstands.
+One of the property’s most famous spirits is the Lady in Red.
+Legend says she is the ghost of a prostitute who was murdered in a fifth-floor room in a fit of rage in the 1920s, after a man learned she had other clients.
+Some say she still roams the hotel, and several people who claim to have spotted the spirit say they discovered a pearl on their pillows or nightstands.

-Chambrea Fowles, the hotel’s sales manager, said there are a few spirits that have been spotted regularly in addition to the Lady in Red, including two children on the third floor and two more spirits in the basement.
+Chambrea Fowles, the hotel’s sales manager, said a few spirits have been spotted regularly in addition to the Lady in Red, including two children on the third floor and two ghosts in the basement.

-The hotel has leaned into its haunted reputation over the years, and offers regular ghost tours.
+The hotel has emphasized its haunted reputation over the years and offers regular ghost tours.

-Fowles said she has had “tons of experiences” in the hotel — including one earlier this year.
-While leading a couple on a tour in the basement, Fowles said she saw a “full body apparition” of a man dressed like he belonged in the 1920s.
+Fowles said she has had “tons of experiences” in the hotel — including one this year.
+While leading a couple on a tour in the basement, she said she saw a “full body apparition” of a man dressed like he belonged in the 1920s.

 “He stood there for a second, then he took a step up onto this platform and walked straight through a wall,” she said.
 “I froze. … It completely caught me off guard.”

-“That brings a lot of people to the hotel itself,” she said.
+“That brings a lot of people to the hotel,” she said.
 “We had a pretty good turnout.
 I want to say at least 50 to 60 people a night.”

 Flamingo

-Gray said legend has it Bugsy’s ghost has reportedly been seen or sensed by numerous visitors at the property.
+Gray said Siegel’s ghost has reportedly been seen or sensed by numerous Flamingo visitors.

 “Women at the pool hear catcalls, whistles.
 (People think) that’s Bugsy’s spirit, still up to his games,” he said.
 “He smoked fine cigars, so people smell cigar smoke when there isn’t anyone smoking.”